Russian Porcelain Egg

 This porcelain egg shows the skill of late 19th or early 20th century Russian artists in their attention to each detail of the egg.
 The stand could tell us something similar about German craftsmanship, too, and together they create a very attractive personal altar and celebratory ornament for Easter.
 This porcelain egg tells a story of historical and modern Russia through its careful design and portrayal of Saint Vladimir.

-If you have Russian art or sterling silver you wish to have appraised or sold please contact us here or 612.440.6985.
+If you have Russian art or sterling silver you wish to have appraised or sold please request an estimate here.